Table of contents

 In the above examples, there are 4 components of the system at work: mobile, backend, web, branch.io.

 The team implemented this workflow as a series of independent work with the other component, e.g. mobile and backend, backend and web, web and mobile, which seemed fine, until we received a customer complaint from the product team that the verification link in the email doesn't work, and this was just 1 day after launch.

 It was later determined that the branch.io setting for the website was not updated because it had to be done after the mobile application went live.
 Apparently, none of the team knew about this except the engineer working on the web.

 A possible reason as to how to this could happen could be that was that the team did not have a thorough understanding in terms of the end to end user registration workflow.

 Humans are by nature social animals

-This is a issue that happens just about anywhere, that has also been debated about back and forth, with numerous discussions in favour of engineers while trashing product managers and vice versa.
-On the other hand, there are also well thought out discussion on how both teams can work well together, such as this by the engineering manager, asana, intercom.
+This is an issue that happens anywhere, that has also been debated about back and forth, with discussions in favour of engineers while bashing product managers and vice versa.

 These are what I found to be helpful in the product engineering collaboration:

 - Have an active voice, raise questions and clarifications as soon as possible rather than deferring them.